iogf/keycmd/README.md

 ======

 A modal file manager.
 Keycmd is a very flexible file manager, probably the most flexible one that exists.
+It is easily extensible since it is python and implemented on top of Tkinter.

 Overview